-HANDICAP ACCESS, EGRESS, FIRE PROTECTION AND SECURITY
+ACCESS, FIRE PROTECTION AND SECURITY

 Facility access is provided for the pedestrian, auto, and rear delivery/operation maintenance as illustrated in Figure 4.
-Pedestrians can gain access thru walkway entry points leading directly into the hotel, restaurant, fitness, and care centers at Level 1 walk-in entrances at rear, south and north side, or direct stair walkup from Second Street for all levels.
+Pedestrians can gain access thru walkway entry points leading directly into the hotel, restaurant, fitness, and care centers at Level 1 walk-in entrances at rear, south and north side, or direct stair walkup from Second Street for all levels, or handicap use of two elevators to Level 2 and 3 at hotel lobby and restaurant locations.
 Autos are provided a drive-up/drop-off/valet main entry to the hotel lobby, and main facility at the northern double door entrance to the PPAC during events.
 Parking lot is gate controlled and accessible from Second and Third Street gateways.
+Additional street parking is also available surrounding the building on Second, Taylor, and Third Streets.
 Pedestrian/delivery elevators, multiple stairways/emergency stairs are throughout and at all levels of the facility to assure emergency and easy pedestrian access (supports handicap concerns).